-This easy one skillet healthy caramel apple crisp is gluten-free, nut-free, refined sugar-free, and vegan friendly.
-Slightly sweetened with maple syrup and topped with a sweet and crunchy oat crisp topping.
-A classic fall dessert that’s naturally sweet and delicious!
+This easy and healthy one skillet caramel apple crisp is gluten-free, nut-free, refined sugar-free, and vegan friendly.
+This apple caramell crisp is Slightly sweetened with maple syrup and topped with a sweet and crunchy oat crisp topping.
+A classic fall dessert that’s naturally vegan and delicious!

-Nothing can beat a some warm caramel apple crisp topped with vanilla ice cream.
+There is nothing that can beat warm caramel apple crisp topped with vanilla ice cream on a chilly fall evening.

 It doesn’t get any better.
 Except for the fact that it’s pretty quick and easy to make, which I guess does make it better.

-This vegan apple crisp uses simple whole food ingredients and can be ready in under 30 minutes.
+This vegan caramel apple crisp uses simple whole food ingredients and can be ready in under 30 minutes.

 It’s also a great way to use the apples from when you went apple picking!
 Maybe just save a couple for my favorite Healthy Apple Bread with Crumble Toppings as well.

 What makes this dessert Healthy?

-Traditionally, apple crisp is made with various sugars, white flour and butter.
+Traditionally, caramel apple crisp is made with white or brown sugar, white wheat flour, and butter.

-However, I was able to make this recipe healthy and vegan friendly without losing out on any flavor!
+However, I was able to make this recipe healthy and vegan-friendly without losing any of the delicious flavors!

-All you need to do is make a few simple swaps:
+All you need to do is to make a few simple swaps:

-Oats – whole grain oats are used instead of refined flour for the topping, adding fiber and a healthy source of complex carbs.
+Oats – whole grain oats are used instead of refined flour for the crumble topping, adding fiber and a healthy source of complex carbs.

 Maple syrup – this apple crisp is way lower in sugar than traditional recipes since it’s sweetened with maple syrup instead of refined sugars.

 Coconut oil – using coconut oil instead of butter keeps this recipe dairy-free and vegan friendly.
 You could also use vegan butter.

 What Apples to use for Caramel Crisp